Reeceeboii/Hitachi-HD44780-LCD-Controller/README.md

 -Picture from https://www.peterbeard.co/postimages/digitalwrite/bits-to-pins.png

 ## An example instruction
 So let's send instruction 4 (display on/off control) as an example.
 RS and RW are zero, so we simply zero all control signals (including the clock latch for now): `PORTB = 0;`.
-The instruction itself is a byte, 3 of which are parameters.
+The instruction itself is a byte, 3 bits of which are parameters.
 Say we wanted to turn on the display on, with a cursor and make that cursor blink.
 That's a `1` for all parameters.
 So the whole instruction is `00001111` (`0x0F`).
 To send this to the instruction register via the 8 data bus bits we can use the wiring to our advantage and do `PORTD = 0x0F;` So `PORTD` and `PORTB` are set, let's execute it.
 Pulse the clock latch bit while not changing the two other control bits, and immediately return it to zero:

 ```
 PORTB |= 0x04;